InvAASTCluster: On Applying Invariant-Based Program Clustering to Introductory Programming Assignments: Introduction

-The problem of program equivalence, i.e., deciding if two programs are equivalent, is undecidable~\cite{rice1953classes, pldi19-semantic-equivalence-checking}.
+The problem of program equivalence, i.e., deciding if two programs are equivalent, is undecidable~\cite{rice1953classes, pldi19-semantic-equivalence-checking,master-thesis-pedro}.
 On that account, finding an adequate representation for programs that performs well on program clustering is a challenging problem.
-The above-mentioned program representations used in the field of program repair may be fragile, as we are going to show in Section~\ref{sec:motivation}.
-To address this problem, our work proposes the use of dynamically-generated program invariants to cluster semantically equivalent programs, overcoming some of the identified weaknesses.
+The previously-mentioned program representations used in the field of program repair may be brittle.
+For instance, consider two programs that calculate the sum of natural numbers from 1 to a given number, one using a while-loop and the other a for-loop.
+Despite producing the same result, their syntactic and structural differences pose challenges for conventional program representations to recognize their semantic equivalence, as we will show in Section~\ref{sec:motivation}.
+To address this problem, we propose to use dynamically-generated program invariants to cluster semantically equivalent programs, overcoming some of the identified weaknesses.
 A program invariant is a condition that must always be true at a given step of the program during its execution (see Section~\ref{sec:invariants}).
-Program invariants are usually used to assert some assurances throughout a program (assertions).
+Program invariants are usually used to assert assurances throughout a program (assertions).

-This paper proposes to leverage the information of a program's structure using its \emph{abstract syntax tree} (\AST) together with semantic information provided by its set of invariants.
-Previous research has been conducted regarding the use of invariants to promote patch diversity (i.e. diversity in the set of possible repairs to a given incorrect program) on search-based program repair~\cite{ase19-weimer-understanding-patches-through-invariants, gi-icse19-invariants-diversity-search-based-repair, ibf20-yang-invariants-difference-patches}.
+This paper proposes to leverage the information of a program's structure using its \emph{abstract syntax tree} (\AST) together with semantic information provided by its invariants.
+Previous research has been conducted regarding using invariants to promote patch diversity (i.e., diversity in the set of possible repairs to a given incorrect program) on search-based program repair~\cite{ase19-weimer-understanding-patches-through-invariants, gi-icse19-invariants-diversity-search-based-repair, ibf20-yang-invariants-difference-patches}.
 These works use \Daikon~\cite{daikon07} to generate invariant sets for each possible patch. \Daikon is a system that infers likely dynamically generated invariants observed over several program executions.
-Therefore, these invariants are dependent on the program executions.
+Therefore, these invariants depend on the program executions.
 Nevertheless, previous work~\cite{ase19-weimer-understanding-patches-through-invariants} showed promising results in using invariants to semantically cluster patches to provide the user with a semantic reason for a set of similar patches.